 Sorry, but I can’t fix your accent.

 This checklist for traveling to London is a guideline only.
-Feel free to tailor these suggestions to match your personal style and aesthetic.
+So feel free to tailor these suggestions to match your own personal style.

 I want you to be MUCH better at life than me.
 I want you to be able to pack seasonally appropriate London outfits that match the overall style of the city.

 You’ll feel 10,000 times (obviously that’s en EXACT figure) more confident during your London trip since you’ll look less like a tourist and more like a street-savvy local who knows exactly how to create a perfect UK packing list.

 This post may contain affiliate links.
 Please see my disclosure for more information.
 As an Amazon Associate, I earn a small commission from qualifying purchases.